Los Angeles Angels pitcher Tyler Skaggs dead at 27

 Skaggs' mother, Debbie, was the longtime softball coach at Santa Monica High School.
 She famously provided postgame tips on his pitching mechanics, even deep into his big-league career.

 Skaggs' death is not the first time tragedy has befallen the Angels organization.
-In April 2009, pitcher Nick Adenhart was killed when a drunk driver ran a red light and struck a car in which Adenhart was a passenger.
-Adenhart died hours after starting a game for the Angels against the Oakland Athletics.
+In April 2009, pitcher Nick Adenhart was one of three people killed when a drunk driver ran a red light and struck a car in which Adenhart was a passenger.
+The crash took place hours after Adenhart started a game for the Angels against the Athletics and pitched six shutout innings.

 The Associated Press contributed to this report.